 A) You’re playing a chasing game

-B) He is bored
+B) They are bored

-C) He sees something interesting
+C) They see something interesting

-D) He wants you to chase him
+D) They want you to chase them

-E) He is exploring his independence
+E) They are exploring their independence

 F) B, C, D, and E